 Over the next few years I put together a research team to work on reinventing testing.
 We eventually founded Lectica, Inc., a nonprofit dedicated to this mission.
-We knew that reinventing educational testing to serve robust learning — would require many years of R&D. In fact, we would be committing to possible decades of effort without a guaranteed result.
-It’s the vision of a future educational system in which all children retain their inborn drive for learning that compels us to keep moving forward.
+We knew that reinventing educational testing to serve robust learning would require many years of R&D. In fact, we would be committing to possible decades of effort without a guaranteed result.
+It’s the vision of a future educational system in which all children retain the inborn drive for learning that compels us to keep moving forward.

 To reinvent educational testing, we needed to:

 - make a deep study of precisely how children build particular knowledge and skills over time in a wide range of subject areas (so these tests could accurately identify “what comes next”);